 Peppermint ice cream is a crowd favorite holiday treat!
-It’s vanilla ice cream mixed with crushed peppermint served in a chocolate dipped waffle cone.
+Vanilla ice cream mixed with crushed peppermint served in a chocolate dipped waffle cone.

 Tip: Place chocolate dipped waffle cones in a container filled with uncooked rice (or beans) to allow cones to dry standing upright.